Two-Fisted Tales #21 - Wally Wood art

-Two-Fisted Tales #21, 1951 - During World War Two, US ships braved the frigid north Atlantic to bring supplies to the besieged Russians.
+Two-Fisted Tales v1 #21, 1951 - During World War Two, US ships braved the frigid north Atlantic to bring supplies to the besieged Russians.
 Nazi u-boats were the most common and dangerous threat to the suppliers.
 Wally Wood's depictions give readers a sobering view of the rough seas and numbingly cold weather that sailors had to endure.
 On page two, a merchant marine's face is dramatically lit from a lone cigarette.
-The portrait is unflattering and suggests his nefarious character (see interior page above).
+The portrait is unflattering and suggests his nefarious character (see interior page below).
 Wood even tilts many of the scenes, evoking the sensation of being on a rocking sea vessel.
-The issue's other exceptionally drawn tales include work by Harvey Kurtzman, John Severin and Jack Davis.
-This is number 4 of 18 Two-Fisted Tales issues with Wood art and/or covers.
-See today's posts or more Wood or Two-Fisted Tales issues.
-See also this blog's Wood checklist.
+This story was later reprinted in Two-Fisted Tales v2 #4.
+Other artists in this comic include John Severin and Jack Davis.
+Cover by Harvey Kurtzman.
+This is 4 of 18 Two-Fisted Tales issues by Wood. /// Wood gallery

 - - - - - - - - - -